Music festival common questions

 Who needs to agree to my Health and Medical Plan (HMP)?

-If L&GNSW determines your festival requires an agreed HMP, you will need to submit your HMP to NSW Health.
-L&GNSW will provide you with the information needed to provide your HMP to NSW Health.
+If the Secretary determines your festival requires an agreed HMP, you will need to submit your HMP to NSW Health.
+L&GNSW will provide you information on how to submit the HMP.

-NSW Health needs to agree to the HMP.
-It is an offence not to have an agreed HMP if you are required to do so.
-It is also an offence if you do not ensure the way in which the festival is delivered complies with your HMP.
+NSW Health will determine if the content of your HMP is agreed upon.
+It is an offence to not have an agreed HMP if required to do so.
+It is also an offence if your festival is not run in accordance with the agreed HMP.

 What does the Secretary consider when deciding if my festival requires an agreed health and medical plan (HMP)?